Dense Continuous-Time Optical Flow from Events and Frames: Dataset

 \subsection{Data Generation Procedure}

-We generate 9895 training and 1985 test sequences in simulation for \simdset.
+We generate 10100 training and 2000 test sequences in simulation for \simdset.
 The background images are sampled from the Flickr30K dataset \cite{young2014image}.
-The foreground objects are extracted from 650 PNG images, 450 for training and 200 for testing, by masking out transparent regions using the alpha channels.
+The foreground objects are extracted from randomly sampled PNG images, by masking out transparent regions using their alpha channels.

 The duration of each sequence is defined to be one second.
-We randomly sample 3 to 4 data points over similarity transformations in 2D for each foreground and background object.
-Interpolation with piecewise cubic spline polynomials provide the continous-time transformation of all objects throughout the duration of each sequence.
+We randomly sample 3 or 4 control points over similarity transformations in 2D for each foreground and background object.
+Interpolation with piece-wise cubic spline polynomials provide the continuous-time transformation of all objects throughout the duration of each sequence.
 The generated similarity transformation trajectories are used to both render images and compute ground truth pixel trajectories.
-To generate events, we use ESIM \cite{Rebecq18corl} on frames rendered at 1000 frames per second on the full sequence.
+To generate events, we apply the generative model of events \cite{Rebecq18corl} on frames rendered at 1000 frames per second on the full sequence.

+\textbf{Pixel Trajectory Ground Truth: } The ground truth for the pixel trajectories is computed with respect to a reference time at $0.4$ seconds.
+The pixel trajectory is expressed as pixel displacements at different target timestamps with respect to the original pixel location at the reference time.
+Overall, the dataset consists of pixel trajectory ground truth at intervals of 10 milliseconds from $0.4$ seconds ($t_\rf$) up to time $0.9$ seconds ($t_\tg$).
+Events outside the time interval where ground truth is available ($0.4\leq t \leq 0.9$) can be used as additional context.
 We refer to the supplementary material for dataset examples and a more detailed description.